oracle-livelabs/oci/financialservices/adb-provision/adb-provision.md

 3. Some times you might need to run SQL queries within an APEX page for example displaying data from a table, such SQL queries can be written in SQL Query Editor, this query executes during the page runtime.

     ![SQL Commands](./images/apex-collection.png)

+## Task 7: APEX Graph Visualization Plug-in

+The plug-in mainly allows you to:

+- Construct a property graph for visualization from the graph data in your Autonomous Database instance.
+- Explore the graph vertices and edges.
+You can also select and visualize these graph elements individually or in groups.
+- Interact with the graph visualization by performing various actions such as changing the graph layouts, grouping or ungrouping selected vertices, removing selected vertices or edges, and so on.
+- Style the vertices and edges in the graph by configuring the style settings such as size, color, icon, label values, and so on.
+- Visualize and study the evolution of the graph over time.

+Download [Graph Visualization Plug-In (Preview)] (https://github.com/oracle/apex/tree/23.2/plugins/region/graph-visualization) and Install in Oracle APEX workspace

+Installation Steps

+- Download the region\_type\_plugin\_graphviz.sql file in this directory
+- Navigate to App Builder -> Import
+- Drag and drop the plugin.sql file
+- Choose File Type -> Plug-in
+- Click Next
+- Continue through the remaining steps in the wizard to finish installing the application

 You may now **proceed to the next lab**.